Search

 "boost":{ "feature":"originalScoreFeature", "weight":0.1, "type":"PRODUCT" }

-The original score feature value, weighted by a factor of 0.1, will be multiplied to the score produced by the LambdaMART trees.
+The original score feature value, weighted by a factor of 0.1, will be multiplied by the score produced by the LambdaMART trees.

 N.B.
 Take extra care when using this approach.
 This introduces a manual boosting to the score calculation, which adds flexibility when you don’t have much data for training.
-However, you will loose some of the benefits of a machine learned model, which was optimized to rerank your results.
+However, you will lose some of the benefits of a machine-learned model, which was optimized to rerank your results.
 As you get more data and your model becomes better, you should shift off the manual boosting.

 e.g